VolutionLabs/1VRG/README.md

 as the 1st Virtual Realtime Earth representation - the place to be, see and act - on a global scale - [connections, effects, feedbacks…]
 9) find assets and exchange forms for “sustainable global”

-IBM is the player who offers the right effective platforms for data processing and analytics and has a rather free position and perspective, free to provide such a platform with global focused POV link to advanced technologies: data (streaming+analytics) and visualising with technology frameworks for such ONE proclaimed
-1st Virtual Realtime Globe.

-Besides your “GLOBAL CHALLENGE” project, Google GeoForGood, and many other big players are also working aware along this one huge global challenge reaching out, contributing in establishing and combine technologies.. needs & potentials: #SURVIVAL_DYNAMICS #AUGMENTED_GATING I fully believe in it and I see with one short glimpse (-not daring to think too deep in its sidearms) about 100 great possibilities to derive on different layers and as a multitude of applications, abstractions and remixes of something very #open-ended, “volutionary” on this [1st Virtual Realtime Globe]++.

 I think we truly shall -with united forces - make this happen right now:
 1st Virtual Realtime Globe.